TyMogs/hello-world/README.md

 # hello-world
-...Yet again we say hello
+...Yet again we say hello - and
+Suddenly, everything is different.